ptvan/ptvan.github.io/about.md

 # A brief summary

-I'm an analyst specializing in big data, currently working in high-dimensional flow cytometry and RNASeq at [Fred Hutch](http://rglab.org).
-I received my PhD at [Carnegie Mellon](https://cmu.edu/bio) where I designed and built a patented fluorescence imager to detect rare proteins.
+I'm currently working as an analyst at [Fred Hutch](http://rglab.org), specializing in high-dimensional flow cytometry and RNASeq.
+I received my PhD at [Carnegie Mellon](https://cmu.edu/bio) where I designed and built a patented fluorescence imager to detect low-abundance proteins.
 Before grad school I worked on gene transcription networks and proteomics at the [Institute for Systems Biology](https://baliga.systemsbiology.net/).

 # Project portfolio

 ### openCyto & ggCyto
 ![ggCyto](/images/ggcyto-example.jpg "ggcyto-example.jpg")

 As a postdoc, I helped extend [OpenCyto](http://opencyto.org), an open-source R software framework for gating high-dimensional flow-cytometry and mass-cytometry data.
 I also worked on [ggCyto](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6223365/), an R package that enables ggplot-style plotting of flow- and mass-cytometry datasets.